kokizzu/svelte-mpa/README.md

 ## 📰 Changelog

+- `2023-08-02` feat: send desktop notification when error
+- `2023-08-02` bugfix: should not exit when compile error
 - `2023-06-23` feat: upgrade to svelte-4
 - `2023-01-07` bugfix: nested component css not outputted after editing
 - `2022-12-31` bugfix: component css not outputted after editing